 A higher subsidy will also be paid to support participation by disadvantaged learners (concessional students), and for training delivered locally in identified country and remote locations areas of Queensland, and Cape York and the Torres Strait.

 Does the individual need to contribute to the cost of training?

-Given the benefits that accrue to individuals from training, students undertaking certificate III training and non-concessional students undertaking lower level training, will be required to contribute to the costs of their training through a co-contribution fee.
+Given the benefits that accrue to individuals from training, students undertaking certificate III level training and non-concessional students undertaking lower-level vocational training, will be required to contribute to the costs of their training through a co-contribution fee.

 What outcomes are expected?

-PQS are measured on successful training completions and whether the training resulted in employment or career advancement.
+Each SAS is measured on successful training completions, quality of training experience and whether the training resulted in employment or career advancement.

 Individuals need access to a range of information to ensure they make an informed choice about a subsidised training place.
-To support this, PQS must meet a number of performance standards if they wish to participate and maintain their PQS status for the program.
-Refer to the Pre-qualified Supplier Policy 2018–19 (PDF, 366 KB) or (DOCX, 303 KB) and PQS Agreement (PDF, 782 KB) for more information.
+To support this, a SAS must meet a number of performance standards if they wish to participate and maintain their SAS status for the program.
+Refer to the SAS policy and SAS Agreement for more information.

 Registered training organisations interested in delivering services under the Certificate 3 Guarantee must read and abide by all conditions specified in the related policy documents for the program: